A convergence analysis of the price of anarchy in atomic congestion games: Detailed Proofs

-Lemma~\ref{lemma:MainStep} holds for an arbitrary sequence $(\S_n)_{n\in\N}$ fulfilling (S1)--(S4) if and only if it holds for an arbitrary sequence $(\S_n)_{n\in\N}$ satisfying (S1)--(S9).
-This follows since every infinite subsequence $(\S_{n_j})_{j\in\N}$ of an sequence $(\S_n)_{n\in\N}$ fulfilling (S1)--(S4) contains an infinite subsequence $(\S_{n_{j_l}})_{l\in\N}$ fulfilling (S1)--(S9).
+Note that \eqref{eq:Arb-Poly-Exp-Obj}--\eqref{eq:Arb-Poly-Mixed-Obj} hold for an arbitrary sequence $(\S_n)_{n\in\N}$ fulfilling (S1)--(S4) if and only if they hold for an arbitrary sequence $(\S_n)_{n\in\N}$ satisfying (S1)--(S8).
+This follows again since every infinite subsequence $(\S_{n_j})_{j\in\N}$ of an sequence $(\S_n)_{n\in\N}$ fulfilling (S1)--(S4) contains an infinite subsequence $(\S_{n_{j_l}})_{l\in\N}$ fulfilling (S1)--(S8).